 2. Precision Farming:

 Precision Agriculture/Precision Farming is one of the most famous applications of IoT in Agriculture.
 It makes the farming practice more precise and controlled by realizing smart farming applications such as livestock monitoring, vehicle tracking, field observation, and inventory monitoring.
-The goal of precision farming is to analyzed the data, generated via sensors, to react accordingly.
+The goal of precision farming is to analyze the data, generated via sensors, to react accordingly.
 Precision Farming helps farmers to generate data with the help of sensors and analyze that information to take intelligent and quick decisions.
 There are numerous precision farming techniques like irrigation management, livestock management, vehicle tracking and many more which play a vital role in increasing the efficiency and effectiveness.
 With the help of Precision farming, you can analyze soil conditions and other related parameters to increase the operational efficiency.
 Not only this you can also detect the real-time working conditions of the connected devices to detect water and nutrient level.

 3. Smart Greenhouse: